808-cowbell/my-dotfiles/README.md

 The ``neofetch`` folder contains my custom settings for neofetch to be moved to ``~/.config/``.

-The ``xbps.d`` folder contains the XBPS mirrors that work best for me where I live.
-These should be moved to the corresponding ``/etc/xbps.d/`` directory.

 The ``pulse`` folder contains my PulseAudio configuration.
 Move these to ``~/.config/pulse/``, create this directory if it doesn't already exist.